aliles/vim-home/README.rst

     $ git clone https://github.com/aliles/vim-home.git .vim
     Cloning into .vim...

-Alternatively, you may wish to fork this repository on Github first, so you may commit your own changes to it.
+Alternatively, you may wish to fork this repository on Github first, so you can commit your own changes to it.

 Now create a symbolic link from *.vim* to the file *~/.vim/vimrc* ::